motopress/getwid/readme.txt

 = 2.0.1, Sep 18 2023 =
 * Fixed an issue when the Table block didn't work correctly in WordPress 6.3.

-= 2.0.0, Aug 15 2023 =
-* Added full support of WordPress Full Site Editing.
-* Improved compatibility with the Gutenberg plugin 16.3.0.

 --------